10 Best File Managers for Rooted Android Devices (2025)

 That’s why making text changes and extracting various file types is possible.
 It also supports file transfer over Bluetooth and email.

-This well-liked tool claims to streamline managing files on Rooted Android gadgets.
+This well-liked tool claims to streamline file management on Rooted Android gadgets.
 Its tools and capabilities are versatile enough to help users with various projects.

 Its straightforward and uncluttered user interface makes it perfect for novices looking to get command of their files.
 Furthermore, this tool makes it simple to add and delete accounts.
-However, you should be aware that it was developed with Android users in mind primarily.
+However, you should be aware that it was developed primarily with Android users in mind.

 2. X-plore File Manager

-If you have a rooted Android device, you may easily use the X-plore File Manager software to access and manage your files.
-USB On-The-Go (OTG) functionality is built-in, making it simple to connect and use external storage like flash drives.
+If you have a rooted Android device, you can easily access and manage your files with the X-plore File Manager software.
+USB On-The-Go (OTG) functionality is built in, making it simple to connect and use external storage like flash drives.

-Simultaneously, it features a pad viewer integrated right in.
-So, the PDF reader would launch automatically whenever the File Manager was used to access one.
-You may play music from your own collection using the built-in music player.
+It also features a pad viewer integrated right in.
+So, the PDF reader launches automatically whenever the File Manager is used to access one.
+The built-in music player allows you to play music from your own collection.

 In this file manager, you can see a tree structure in two separate panes.
 Quickly and easily view how much space you’ve used on your hard drive.
 You can examine the disc layout to find out, for instance, which files are taking up the most room.